VROOM-Project/pyvroom/README.md

 ## Installation

-Pyvroom currently makes binaries for on MacOS and Linux.
+Pyvroom currently makes binaries for on MacOS and Linux (Windows is WIP).

 Installation should be as simple as: